Culture in Toronto: Parks

 The City of Toronto government operates a number of parks and gardens, in an effort to improve the livability of the city.
 The Toronto and Region Conservation Authority (TRCA), a conservation authority that manages the watershed of the Greater Toronto Area, also manages several conservation areas in the city, including Black Creek Pioneer Village, and the Leslie Street Spit.

 In addition to the parks and gardens operation by the municipal government and the TRCA, the city is also home to a number of provincial and nationally operated parks.
 Provincial parks includes Trillium Park, a park located at the former theme park grounds of Ontario Place and Queen's Park, is located in downtown Toronto.
 Opened in 1860, Queen's Park is the site of the Ontario Legislative Building.
 Two parks in Toronto are operated by federally-funded agencies.
 Managed by the Canada Lands Company, Downsview Park, was originally a Canadian Forces base, CFB Downsview was closed in 1996, and re-purposed to an urban park in 1998.
 In addition, the eastern portion of the city is also home to Rouge National Urban Park, a national park managed by Parks Canada.

 Nightlife

 The city's art community attracts and has top theatre groups, galleries, and other high culture attractions.

 The bar scene is housed in many different sections of the city, each with its own flavour and type of patrons.
 The "Entertainment District," however, has the highest concentration of nightclubs, bars, and restaurants in the city.
 There are approximately 90 nightclubs located in this one square kilometre area.

 With recent condominium developments in the Entertainment District, many condo tenants have made noise complaints against nightclubs and their rowdy patrons.
 Condo tenants are pressing for nightclub owners to move away from the newly established residential areas.
 However, the Entertainment district is still a nightlife destination, and there are many other areas in the city that are becoming increasingly popular at night.
+Subsequently, many nightclubs have moved along King Street West between Spadina Avenue and Bathurst Street.